-How to Rip DVDs to FLAC File Format on Mac and Windows
+How to Rip DVDs to Lossless FLAC Audio File on Mac and Windows

 See more about: Blu-ray Ripper to Extract Content from Blu-ray and Convert to FLAC Audio

 How can I extract the audio files contained in a DVD-Audio (DVD-A) disk into 24/96 FLAC (Free Lossless Audio Codec) format in Mac so that they can be played on my network along with all my other music files?

 Free Lossless Audio Codec, more commonly referred to as FLAC, is an audio format compressed without any loss in quality.
 It's an open format with no generation loss if you need to convert your data to another format, and has an open-source reference implementation and several other independent implementations.
 FLAC is capable of metadata tagging, album cover art, cue sheets, and fast sample-accurate seeking.